cloudify-cosmo/cloudify-stage/conf/README.md

   * `certPath` - string, SAML certificate path
   * `ssoUrl` - string, redirect URL to the application at the Single Sign-On identity provider
   * `portalUrl` - string, redirect URL to the organization portal

+## Application (`app.json`)

+This file is meant to be updated by manager installer - it is not going to be installed in case of upgrade or patch.

+* `db` - object, Stage PostgreSQL DB connection configuration
+  * `url` - string or array, DB URL or array of DB URLs

 ## DB Options (`db.options.json`)